gaelic-ghost/textforspeech

 - durable lexical policy such as built-in aliases, extension aliases, identifier speaking, path speaking, URL speaking, repeated-letter-run handling, and style-specific speaking policy lives in the built-in profile layers

-Models/Normalization/Runtime/- focused normalization files for path and identifier behavior, markdown and URL behavior, and broader end-to-end flows
+Tests live under Tests/TextForSpeechTests and are grouped by role, with focused normalization files for path and identifier behavior, markdown and URL behavior, and broader end-to-end flows.

 License